-- 36 based on Raman spectroscopy of carbonaceous material (RSCM) was used to obtain peak 37 temperatures. - The microstructural study shows the existence of two phyllosilicate growth events at the 38 - chlorite zone, the main one (M_1) related to the development of a Devonian foliation S_1 , and 39 - 40 a minor one (M2) associated with a crenulation cleavage (S2) developed at middle/upper - 41 Carboniferous time.
+- 36 chlorite semi-empirical and thermodynamic geothermometry was performed.
+Thermometry - 37 based on Raman spectroscopy of carbonaceous material (RSCM) was used to obtain peak - 38 temperatures. - 39 The microstructural study shows the existence of two phyllosilicate growth events in the - 40 chlorite zone, the main one (M_1) related to the development of a Devonian foliation S_1 , and - a minor one (M2) associated with a crenulation cleavage (S2) developed in middle/upper - 42 Carboniferous time.
 M1 entered well into epizone (greenschist facies) conditions.
-M2 - 42 conditions were at lower temperature, reaching the anchizone/epizone boundary.
-These data - accord well with the unconformity that separates the Devonian and Carboniferous 43 - formations of the Pulo do Lobo beltdomain.
-The varied results obtained by the different 44 - 45 approaches followed, combined with microstructural analysis, are indicative of different - 46 snapshots of the metamorphic history.
-Thus, RSCM temperatures are higher in comparison - 47 with the other methods applied, which is interpreted as reflecting a faster reequilibration - 48 during the short-lived thermal Mississippian event.
-Regarding the metamorphic pressure, the - 49 data are very homogeneous -: very low celadonite content (0-10 %) in muscovite (and low - 50 - values of K-white mica b-cell dimension (8.995 Å mean value), indicating a low- - pressure/temperature gradient, which is unexpected in a subduction-related accretionary 51 - 52 prism.
+M2 - 43 conditions were at lower temperature, reaching the anchizone/epizone boundary.
+These data - 44 accord well with the angular unconformity that separates the Devonian and Carboniferous - 45 formations of the Pulo do Lobo domain.
+The varied results obtained by the different - 46 approaches followed, combined with microstructural analysis, provide different snapshots - 47 of the metamorphic history.
+Thus, RSCM temperatures are higher in comparison with the - 48 other methods applied, which is interpreted to reflect a faster reequilibration during the - 49 short-lived thermal Mississippian event.
+Regarding the metamorphic pressure, the data are - 50 very homogeneous: very low celadonite content (0-10 %) in muscovite (and low values of - 51 K-white mica b-cell dimension (8.995 Å mean value), indicating a low pressure/temperature - 52 gradient, which is unexpected in a subduction-related accretionary prism.